chrthomsen/pygrametl/docs/examples/facttable.rst

     from pygrametl.tables import AccumulatingSnapshotFactTable

     # The actual database connection is handled using a PEP 249 connection
     pgconn = psycopg2.connect("""host='localhost' dbname='dw' user='dwuser'
                               password='dwpass'""")

     # This ConnectionWrapper will be set as default and is then implicitly used,
     # a reference to the wrapper is saved to allow for easy access of it later
     conn = pygrametl.ConnectionWrapper(connection=pgconn)

+    # A factexpander can be used to modify a row only if it has been updated, note
+    # that we only ignore namemapping for brevity, production code should use it.
     def computelag(row, namemapping, updated):
-	# Here we can modify row and compute lag measures.
-	# NB: For brevity and simplicity, we ignore namemapping in this example.
-	# We shouldn't ignore that in production code.
         if 'shipmentdateid' in updated:
             row['shipmentlag'] = row['shipmentdateid'] - row['paymentdateid']
         if 'deliverydateid' in updated:
             row['deliverylag'] = row['deliverydate'] - row['shipmentdateid']

     # The instance of AccumulatingSnapshotFactTable connects to the table
     # "orderprocessing" in the database using the default connection wrapper
     # we created above
     asft = AccumulatingSnapshotFactTable(
         name='orderprocessing',
-	keyrefs = ['orderid', 'customerid', 'productid'],
+        keyrefs=['orderid', 'customerid', 'productid'],
-	otherrefs = ['paymentdateid', 'shipmentdateid', 'deliverydateid']
+        otherrefs=['paymentdateid', 'shipmentdateid', 'deliverydateid'],
-	measures = ['price', 'shipmentlag', 'deliverylag'],
+        measures=['price', 'shipmentlag', 'deliverylag'],
-	factexpander = computelag
-	)
+        factexpander=computelag)

 First a :PEP:`249` connection is created to perform the actual database operations, then an instance of the :class:`.ConnectionWrapper` is created as